MywishAnand/Trainings/README.md

-# Courses & Trainings = Structured Learning
+# Courses = Structured Learning

-This repository contains my learnings, projects, documentation and notes from all the courses I have enrolled myself in.
+This repository contains my learnings, projects, documentation and notes from all the courses I have completed and enrolled myself in.

 ## Currently Pursuing